wp-plugins/wp-jump-menu/readme.txt

 3. The Jump Menu in the WordPress Admin Bar

 == Changelog ==

+= 2.3.4 =
+* Fixed a bug that was causing a javascript error in WP versions 3.2.1 and lower.

 = 2.3.3 =
 * Added the ability to choose what color each post status will appear as in the jump menu.